 There is some evidence that school-based nutrition education programs increase healthy eating habits for children and adolescents.
-A recent study by the Yale scientists suggests that school nutrition policies and programs promote healthier eating habits among middle school students limit increases in body mass index (BMI).
+A recent study by Yale scientists suggests that school nutrition policies and programs promote healthier eating habits among middle school students and limit increases in body mass index (BMI).

 For the study, scientists followed almost 600 students from 12 schools in New Haven.

 In schools with improved nutrition strategies and projects, understudies had healthier body mass index trajectories (a measure of obesity) after some time, and before the finish of the examination, they detailed more beneficial practices than their companions in schools without the nutrition policies and projects.